A generalized tetrahedral property: Introduction

+We say that $X$ \textit{satisfies the $n$-dimensional $(C,\alpha,\beta)$-tetrahedral property for radius r} if it satisfies the $n$-dimensional $(C,\alpha, \beta)$-tetrahedral property at every point for radius $r$. \end{definition}

-For any $\beta$, the $(C,\beta)$-tetrahedral property implies the $(C,1-\beta,1+\beta)$-tetrahedral property.
+For any $\beta \in (0,1)$, the $(C,\beta)$-tetrahedral property implies the $(C,1-\beta,1+\beta)$-tetrahedral property.
 The $(C,\alpha,\beta)$-tetrahedral property implies a $(C,\beta')$ property only if $\alpha < 1 < \beta$.
-We prove that this new definition retains all the powerful properties of the original tetrahedral property that were proven by Portegies-Sormani in \cite{PorSor}, including a lower bound for the sliced filling volume.
-Thus sequences of manifolds with uniform lower bounds on our revised tetrahedral property have subsequences which converge in the Gromov-Hausdorff and Intrinsic Flat sense to noncollapsed rectifiable limit spaces (See Theorem 3.39, Theorem 3.41 and Theorem 5.2 in \cite{PorSor}, cf. Theorem \ref{thm-vol} and Theorem \ref{thm-gh}).
+In this paper we show that this new definition retains all the powerful properties of the original tetrahedral property that were proven by Portegies-Sormani in \cite{PorSor}, including a lower bound for the sliced filling volume.
+Thus, sequences of manifolds with uniform lower bounds on our revised tetrahedral property have subsequences which converge in the Gromov-Hausdorff and intrinsic flat sense to noncollapsed rectifiable limit spaces.
+See Theorem 3.41 and Theorem 5.2 in \cite{PorSor}, cf. Theorem \ref{thm-gh} and Theorem \ref{compGH=IF}.

 For ease of notation we present in this section results for manifolds.
 Inside we prove versions for integral current spaces.
-For example, the next theorem follows from Theorem \ref{tetra-ball} where we estimate the mass and the $(n-1)$-th sliced filling obtaining,
+The next theorem follows from Theorem \ref{tetra-ball} where we estimate the mass and the $(n-1)$-th sliced filling obtaining,

 \begin{theorem} Let $M$ be a compact oriented Riemannian manifold possibly with boundary.
 Suppose that $p \in M$ and $B_{R}(p)\cap \partial M=\emptyset$.
-If for almost every $r\in (0,R)$, the $n$-dimensional $(C,\alpha,\beta)$-tetrahedral property at $p$ for radius $r$ holds then
+If for almost every $r\in (0,R)$ the $n$-dimensional $(C,\alpha,\beta)$-tetrahedral property at $p$ for radius $r$ holds, then

 \end{theorem}